NeoSecundus/PyODB/README.md

 ### More in-depth examples

 Below are linkts to two documents containing more comprehensive examples of different functions.
-They also contain best practices regarding performance.
+They also contain best practices regarding performance and some possible error cases.

 For PyODB examples please refer to [PyODB examples](./docs/PyODBExamples.md)